The Elder Scrolls Online

 This attention to the scaling and balance does a good job of catering to both audiences, I feel: those whom simply wanted more Elder Scrolls can happily ignore all the other players and simply proceed on their own, and just acknowledge the game will be a bit more difficult for the decision, and those looking for the more traditional MMO experience can group up with friends to do whatever they please, with the game quite excellently making sure that they have an appropriate challenge.

-Encounter design is probably the one big sore spot as yet unmentioned
+Encounter design is probably the one big sore spot

 The sore spots in the challenge of Elder Scrolls Online come regardless of your decision to play solo or in a group, and they come down to three chief complaints: puzzles that one can only call thus loosely for they are mostly routines of rote instruction-following, busy-work fetch quests, and bosses that don't play by the rules.
 I think the first two are mostly self-evident in what I mean by them, but the third is a particular thorn in the game design's otherwise well-wrought side, as the "boss" characters don't play by the same rules as everyone else, and thusly, are artificially difficult.